 When I was only two years old, my mother took me with her into the woods to gather branches for the fire.
 It was spring-time and I can still remember the delight I took in the flowers that carpeted the forest.
 Then all of sudden, two men sprang out of the thicket, and seized my mother and me.
 I don’t remember being carried into the black forest, or coming into the robber’s cave.

-Now I am nine years old.
-My mother says I’m strong for my age.
+Now that I am nine years old, my mother says I’m strong for my age.
 She has told me many stories about knights and their adventures, and I have made myself a club out of branch of fir.
 I’ve hidden it behind the bed.
 Last night, I went to my mother and I said, “Mother, tell me.
 Who is my father?
 I must and I will know.”

 Mother became silent.
 She would not say anything.
 After she went to bed and the robbers came back, I took my club, and I went up to the captain.
 I said, “I want to know who my father is, and if you don’t tell me right now, I’ll strike you down.”